-other corporation or entity which the holders of such shares are to receive in exchange for, or upon conversion of such shares and the surrender of any certificates evidencing them, which cash, property, rights or securities of any other corporation or entity may be in addition to or in lieu of shares or other securities of the surviving or resulting corporation."
-Similarly, TBCA Art.
-5.01.B provides that a "plan of merger shall set forth: (3) the manner and basis of converting any of the shares or other evidences of ownership of each domestic or foreign corporation and other entity that is a party to the merger into shares, obligations, evidences of ownership, rights to purchase securities or other securities of one or more of the surviving or new domestic or foreign corporations or other entities, into cash or other property, including shares, obligations, evidences of ownership, rights to purchase securities or other securities of any other person or entity, or into any combination of the foregoing, and if any shares or other evidences of ownership of any holder of a class or series of shares or other evidence of ownership is to be converted in a manner or basis different than any other holder of shares of such class or series or other evidence of ownership, the manner and basis applicable to such holder."
-[Emphasis added]
+DGCL § 251(b) provides, in relevant part, that "[an] agreement of merger shall state: ...
+(5) the manner, if any, of converting the shares of each of the constituent corporations into shares or other securities of the corporation surviving or resulting from the merger or consolidation, or of cancelling some or all of such shares, and, if any shares of any of the constituent corporations are not to remain outstanding, to be converted solely into shares or other securities of the surviving or resulting corporation, or to be cancelled, the cash, property, rights or securities of any other corporation or entity which the holders of such shares are to receive in exchange for, or upon conversion of such shares and the surrender of any certificates evidencing them, which cash, property, rights or securities of any other corporation or entity may be in addition to or in lieu of shares or other securities of the surviving or resulting corporation."
+Similarly, TBOC § 10.002 provides that "[a] plan of merger must include . . . the manner and basis of converting any of the ownership or membership interests of each organization that is a party to the merger into: (A) ownership interests, membership interests, obligations, rights to purchase securities, or other securities of one or more of the surviving or new organizations; (B) cash; (C) other property, including ownership interests, membership interests, obligations, rights to purchase securities, or other securities of any other person or entity; or (D) any combination of the items described by Paragraphs (A)-(C)."
+Further, "[i]f the plan of merger provides for a manner and basis of converting an ownership or membership interest that may be converted in a manner or basis different than any other ownership or membership interest of the same class or series of the ownership or membership interest, the manner and basis of conversion must be included in the plan of merger in the same manner as provided by Subsection (a)(5)."